John98Zakaria/gcp-k8s-fastapi/README.md

 Install new packages with `poetry add <package-name>` \
 install new dev packages with `poetry add -G dev <package-name>`

+## Database Migrations

+First navigate to src `cd src`

+* To crate a migration run `alembic revision --autogenerate -m "<Your Update Message>"`
+* To apply a migration run `alembic upgrade head`
+* To revert to a migration run `alembic downgrade "revision-number"`

 # Writing good commit messages